Full degree programme: Apply for admission and register?

 The application fee is one of the application requirements for non-EEA nationals without a long stay residency in Belgium (long stay = residency card of 5 years).
 Applicants with an EEA-nationality do not have to pay the application fee.

-The application fee can only be paid via bank transfer.
-You cannot pay by cheque, bank draft, credit card or in cash.
+The application fee can only be paid by bank transfer.
+You cannot pay by credit or debit card, cheque or in cash.

-From the moment we receive your application file by postal mail to the moment you receive an outcome on your application, we estimate a total of 3 weeks.
+From the moment we receive your application file by postal mail to the moment you receive the final outcome we estimate a total of 3 weeks.
 Please note that due to public holidays this estimated time may be longer.
-Also bear in mind that Odisee University college is closed from 11 July till 15 August 2017, no applications will be handled during this time.
+Also bear in mind that Odisee University college is closed from 11 July until 15 August 2018.
+No applications will be handled during this period.

 More information can be found here.

-You can find a list of tuition fees lower on this page.
+You can find an overview of the tuition fees below.

-Upon registration at our university college, you will receive an invoice at the Student Administrative Services Centre for the fixed amount of the tuition fee.
+Upon registration at our university college, you will receive an invoice from the Student Administrative Services Centre for the fixed part of the tuition fee.
 Payment must be made within a few weeks.
 Paying the fee is only possible by bank transfer.
-The Registrar’s Office does not accept payment by cash, cheques or credit card.
-Once you have registered your individual study programme you will receive a second invoice by e-mail - on your student e-mail account - for the variable part of the tuition fee.
+The Registrar’s Office does not accept payment by cash, cheques or credit/debit card.
+Once you have registered your individual study programme you will receive a second invoice by email for the variable part of the tuition fee.

 |Degree and credit contracts||Student not entitled for a scholarship|